Jaxonwht/breakout/README.md

 With the collision sound feature, sometimes there is lag in the game.

 ### Notes
+I removed the difference between screenwidth and scenewidth.
+In other words, I assumed the player will not adjust the window size after the game starts.
+This removes a lot of redundant variables.

+There are a few places that I should implement methods to interfaces or super classes rather than specific classes in the future, for example, implementing methods to Node rather than to Group for extensibility.

 ### Impressions
 There is too much inter-dependency between different classes.
 I am not that familiar with software design and the time is not plenty, so for now I do not know how to improve it significantly.